lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

                 ]
             )

-Application of strategies
+Application of Strategies
 -------------------------

 Generally, the order in which the different strategies were defined in the config does not matter.
 In a first steps, all the thresholding strategies are applied.
 In the next step, all other strategies are applied in parallel.

+.. note:: Note that different taskes can also be combined.
+E.g. you can use predictions
+          from "YOUR_IMAGE_CLASSIFICATION_TASK" for one strategy combined with predictions from "YOUR_OBJECT_DETECTION_TASK" from another strategy.

 The Lightly optimizer tries to fulfil all strategies as good as possible.
-If it does not, there can be several reasons for it:
+**Potential reasons why your objectives were not satisfied:**

 - **Tradeoff between different objectives.**
   The optimizer always has to tradeoff between different objectives.